NIF-au/imagetrove/README.md

 distribution of Linux is acceptable as long as there is a [https://docs.docker.com/installation/#installation](Docker package).
 * Each instrument's DICOM server must be able to connect to the ImageTrove instance on port 4242.
 * Alternatively, each file system mount (containing DICOM and other instrument files) must be mountable over the network on the ImageTrove instance.
+* The ImageTrove web server must be able to accept a HTTPS POST request from an AAF system.

 # Installation